Brett Lawrie: Amateur career

 While playing high school baseball for the Langley Blaze of the British Columbia Premier Baseball League, Lawrie was selected with the 16th overall pick in the 2008 Major League Baseball draft by the Milwaukee Brewers.
 The selection of Lawrie was the fourth-highest a Canadian player has ever been drafted, behind only Jeff Francis, Adam Loewen, and Phillippe Aumont, and was the highest a Canadian position player has ever been drafted.

 Professional career

 Milwaukee Brewers

-Although he was used primarily as a catcher for the Blaze, Lawrie transitioned to second base when he was assigned to the Wisconsin Timber Rattlers of the Midwest League to begin the 2009 season.
+Although he was used primarily as a catcher for his travel club, the Langley Blaze, Lawrie transitioned to second base when he was assigned to the Wisconsin Timber Rattlers of the Midwest League to begin the 2009 season.
 He was selected to play for the World Team at the 2009 MLB All-Star Futures Game at Busch Stadium in St. Louis.
 He was promoted to the Double-A Huntsville Stars in mid-August.
 On June 23, Lawrie was selected to the 2010 Futures Games, his second selection.

 Lawrie finished the 2010 season with a .285 batting average, eight home runs, 63 RBIs, 90 runs, 16 triples and 30 stolen bases in 135 games with Huntsville.
 For his efforts he was named to the Southern League Post-Season All-Star team on September 1, 2010.